camunda-community-hub/devrel-team/README.md

 ### Team Members

+Sorted alphabetically by firstname

+* [Bernd Ruecker](https://github.com/berndruecker) - Co-Founder of Camunda and Chief Technoligist.
+Not officially part of the DevRel team, but hanging around there most often trying to do something useful.
+Located in the south of Germany.
 * [Mary Thengvall](https://github.com/mary-grace) - Director of Developer Relations.
 I love dogs, cheese, and living near the ocean.